 Concurrent with clinical practice, this course provides students with the opportunity to reflect on their teaching experience to develop the meaning of teaching in a school setting.
 Candidates will be introduced to reflective practice developed by Donald Schon, an approach to teaching that enables novice teachers as emerging professionals to understand how to use their knowledge in practical situations and how to combine action and learning to elicit expected outcomes.
 The conceptual basis for the course are the works of Donald Schon, Chris Argyris, John Dewey, and Kenneth Zeichner, among others.
-Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers, guided by New Jersey standards.
+Candidates develop a performance portfolio that addresses the New Jersey Professional Standards for Teachers (NJPST), guided by the New Jersey Student Learning Standards (NJSLS).
 Prerequisite: EDC6215.
 Offered at Lakewood campus only.